yanshil/Fusion2PyBullet/README.md

 Also planning to rewrite an exporter getting avoid of extra units transformation and supporting nested-component export (`./exportURDF/`)

+### Requirement
+* ruby [required].
+* dos2unix [option].
+If you are under Windows, using dos2unix might get avoid of some errors caused by line ending issues.
+* ROS enviorment [option].
+If you do not want to install an ROS environment, you need to remove the prefix of `package://fusion2urdf/$robot_name/` in your urdf file.
+But `check_urdf` is a very useful tool for validating urdf structure.

 ### Before using script

 1. Refer to the exporter [Before using this script]( https://github.com/syuntoku14/fusion2urdf#before-using-this-script )